UPDATE: March 17, 2020

 Instructional Hour Requirement History

 The Board of Regents at their September 2018 meeting approved regulations that govern how school districts must provide the statutorily required 180 minimum days of instruction.
 These regulations do not change the requirement to have a minimum of 180 instructional days.
-These new regulations are in effect for the 2018-19 school year.
-While there has been some discussion in the media that there may be proposals to allow districts to hold instructional days during July and August these new regulations do not allow for such a change.
+While there has been some discussion in the media that there may be proposals to allow districts to hold instructional days during July and August current statute and regulations do not allow for such a change.

 Annual Instructional Hour Requirement

-The new regulations alter the calculation of the instructional hours needed to comply with the 180 day requirement.
-Previously, the Commissioner’s regulations and related guidance constructed a weekly minimum instructional hourly requirement in order for all five days in a school week to count toward the 180 instructional day requirement.
+The regulations alter the calculation of the instructional hours needed to comply with the 180 day requirement.
+Prior to 2018 the Commissioner’s Regulations and related guidance constructed a weekly minimum instructional hourly requirement in order for all five days in a school week to count toward the 180 instructional day requirement.

-The new regulations change to a yearly instructional hour construct that requires grades K-6 to have a minimum 900 hours of instruction per year and grades 7-12 to have a minimum of 990 instructional hours spread out over a minimum of 180 days.
+The 2018 regulations changed to a yearly instructional hour construct that requires grades K-6 to have a minimum 900 hours of instruction per year and grades 7-12 to have a minimum of 990 instructional hours spread out over a minimum of 180 days.
 A half-day Kindergarten program is required to have 450 instructional hours over a minimum of 180 days.

 Definition of Instructional Time

 An instructional hour is defined as an hour, or fraction of an hour, during which students receive instruction from a certified teacher, or a period of time where students are doing supervised study activities such as completing or reviewing homework.
 The regulations now expressly state that lunch periods shall not count as instructional time.
-Per an SED response to a public comment, recess periods may be counted as instructional time if the recess periods contain supervised activities related to Part 135 of the Commissioner’s Regulations for physical education.
+Recess periods may only be counted as instructional time if the recess periods contain supervised activities by a certified physical education teacher, consistent with the physical education standards and are related to Part 135 of the Commissioner’s Regulations for physical education.
+Homeroom may only be counted if used as supervised study time.

-While we are still awaiting field guidance from the Department, SED has produced a spreadsheet to provide districts with the methodology to calculate their instructional time over the course of a school year.
-This spreadsheet (a link to this document is at the end of this Fact Sheet) indicates that “passing time” between periods and homeroom does not count as instructional time.
-In the past SED had only specified that recess and lunch were excluded from a typical school day to determine the length of the “instructional day.”
+SED has produced a spreadsheet and instructions to provide districts with the methodology to calculate their instructional time over the course of a school year.
+This spreadsheet (a link to this document is at the end of this Fact Sheet) indicates that lunch, “passing time” between periods and homeroom, not used as supervised study time, do not count as instructional time.

 Delays and Early Releases